 About the Institute

-The Roadway Safety Institute is the Region 5 University Transportation Center (UTC) funded through the Moving Ahead for Progress in the 21st Century Act (MAP-21) federal transportation bill passed in 2012.
+The Roadway Safety Institute was a University Transportation Center for USDOT Region 5 funded through the 2012 federal transportation bill.
 The region includes Minnesota, Illinois, Indiana, Michigan, Ohio, and Wisconsin.

-The consortium is led by the University of Minnesota.
-Other members are the University of Akron, the University of Illinois at Urbana-Champaign, Southern Illinois University Edwardsville, and Western Michigan University.
+Led by the University of Minnesota, the Institute conducted research on regional issues related to traffic safety systems and high-risk road users.
+Other consortium members were the University of Akron, the University of Illinois at Urbana-Champaign, Southern Illinois University Edwardsville, and Western Michigan University.

 The Roadway Safety Institute is working to reduce crashes and save lives on our nation’s roadways—and has created a video highlighting these efforts.